aanastasiou/dgtools/doc/source/assembler_syntax.rst

 **must be typed in uppercase**.

 Assembler Directives
 --------------------

-Assembler directives ALWAYS start with a dot.
+Assembler directives always start with a dot.
 At the moment, the following directives are supported:

 .EQU